The project in summary

 - build a safe, welcoming and supportive environment where they can express themselves freely, share their stories, and discuss their fears, concerns, and stressors openly.

-In 2025, Irida Women’s Center, also with the support of Alta Mane, intends to carry out the following activities:
+In 2025, Irida Women’s Center, also with the support of Alta Mane, has carried out the following activities:

-- offer 30 sessions of open psychosocial support group through artistic activities;
+- organized 30 sessions of open psychosocial support group through artistic activities;

-- offer 10 sessions of open psychosocial support group via dancing;
+- organized 12 sessions of open psychosocial support group via dancing;

-- organize 10 Community-led activities through arts, fully led by 20 refugee women;
+- organized 19 Community-led activities through arts, fully led by 20 migrant and refugee women;